apify/apify-docs/content/academy/data_collection_basics/browser_devtools.md

 ## [](#next) Next up

 In this chapter we learned the absolute basics of interaction with a page using the DevTools.
 In the [next chapter]({{@link data_collection_basics/using_devtools.md}}), you will learn how to extract data from it.
-We will collect the most popular websites on the internet from <a href="https://www.alexa.com/topsites" target="_blank">Amazon Alexa</a>.
+We will collect the most popular websites on the internet from <a href="https://commerce-qd83plqbj-mstephen19.vercel.app/" target="_blank">this e-commerce site</a>.